top of page

 2. If you want to move your paddle to mix up the rotation, move it to the end of the queue or hold off placing your paddle in the queue until another group has come off and placed their paddles.

 3b.
-Alternately, when there are 8 or more paddles on the rack, then all 4 players leave the court and place their paddles in either the Gold queue (winners) or Silver queue (losers) using the arrow indicator.
-When dividing into gold and silver because of 8 or more paddles waiting in the queue, the top 4 paddles stay, and the second 4 move to silver.
+Alternatively, when there are 8 or more paddles on the rack, then all 4 players leave the court and place their paddles in either the Gold queue (winners) or Silver queue (losers).
+It is up to the host to determine when a “reset” takes place on a specific court, meaning all players must exit that court when their game is done.
+When dividing into gold and silver because of 8 or more paddles waiting in the queue, the first 4 paddles stay, and the second 4 move to silver so that they remain in the queue to play second.

-5. Games are played to 11, win by 2; however when there are 12 paddles on the rack, games will be played to 9, win by 1.
-A sign will be posted by the arrow.
+5. Games are played to 11, win by two unless all six courts are being used then games are played to a hard 11; however, when there are 12 paddles on the rack in one area OR 24 paddles in total of all levels on the rack, games will be played to a hard 9.
+A sign will be posted by the arrow and the host will provide guidance when this takes place.

 6. Beginner and Novice Play: Please restrict training or play times to approximately 20 minutes (average play times) during the busiest times to allow for fair court time distribution for everyone.
 The Court Host will help facilitate this level of play and find partners if needed.